vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Install-VCFCertificate.md

 Install-VCFCertificate -esxi -server sfo-vcf01.sfo.rainpole.io -user administrator@vsphere.local -pass VMw@re1! -domain sfo-m01 -cluster sfo-m01-cl01 -certificateDirectory F:\certificates -certificateFileExt ".cer"
 ```

-This example will install certificates for each ESXi host in cluster sfo-m01-cl01 in workload domain sfo-m01 from the provided path.
-When VMware Cloud Foundation
+This example will install certificates for each ESXi host in the sfo-m01-cl01 cluster within the sfo-m01 workload domain, using the provided path.
+Starting from VMware Cloud
-version is 5.2 or later, the vsanDataMigrationMode option no longer applied.
+Foundation version is 5.2 or later, the vsanDataMigrationMode option is no longer applicable.
+For VMware Cloud Foundation version earlier than 5.2, by default the ESXi hosts will
+enter maintenance mode with vSAN data migration Mode set to `Full data migration`.
+Any powered-off virtual machines will not be migrated off the ESXi hosts prior to
+entering maintenance mode.

 ### EXAMPLE 4